How to Set Boundaries at Work

-Drawing boundaries to prevent constructing walls and achieving a new work-life balance among remote, in-person and hybrid teams…
+Drawing boundaries at work to prevent constructing walls and achieving a new work-life balance among remote, in-person and hybrid teams…

 The average office worker receives 121 emails per day, and the average professional spends 28 percent of the workday reading and answering emails according to a McKinsey analysis.
 This can be overwhelming and exhausting.
 Even though we have access to email 24/7, don’t expect teams to respond at all hours.
 In fact, leaders can model parameters for answering and responding to messages during a defined set of hours each day no matter where you are.